Vault assesses expectedness for each Case Assessment through generated Case Assessment Expectedness records.

 Expectedness Evaluations With Demographics

-Expectedness evaluations in Vault Safety support age and sex criteria.
-This enables creating more precise Product Datasheets for adverse events that affect specific demographics.
+Expectedness evaluations in Vault support age and sex criteria.
+This enables creating more precise product Datasheets for adverse events that affect specific demographics.

 When matching patient details to MedDRA Criteria terms on Datasheets, Vault prioritizes the Expected/Unexpected Event Terms record with the most details.
 For example, if a Datasheet includes the same MedDRA Criteria term, once with sex as the only demographic detail and once with sex and age range specified, Vault matches Case Adverse Events using the second, more detailed, record.